 - blitz well to get a smooth texture

 - add the lemon juice and yellow food colouring, and beat again - if you don't have a food processor, a hand mixer can do a good job too

 Once the sponges have cooled down completely, add one to a cake stand and you can level it up with a sharp knife if it needs to, that will make it more balanced and easy to decorate.

 Spread one quarter of the buttercream over, top with the second sponge, then decorate the top and sides with the remaining frosting.

 It's a very easy cake to make, and it doesn't not need refrigerating, it can be stored at room temperature for a few good days.
 Make sure the sponges are completely cooled down before decorating with the lemon frosting, otherwise you will end up with a real mess.

 I decorated mine with mini chocolate eggs, but that's entirely optional, as the cake is delicious all year round, not only at Easter.
 If you like this cake, but you'd like to try different flavours too, how about my Vanilla Buttercream Cake?
-Do give it a go!
+Or Chocolate Cake with Easter Eggs?